781flyingdutchman/background_downloader/doc/notifications.md

 Note that on Android, files stored in the `BaseDirectory.applicationDocuments` cannot be opened.
 You need to download to a different base directory (e.g. `.applicationSupport`) or move the file to shared storage before attempting to open it.

-If all you want to do on notification tap is to open the file, you can simplify the process by adding `tapOpensFile: true` to your call to `configureNotifications`, and you don't need to register a `taskNotificationTapCallback`.
+If all you want to do on notification tap is to open the file, you can simplify the process by adding `tapOpensFile: true` to your call to `configureNotification`, and you don't need to register a `taskNotificationTapCallback` or listen to `notificationTapNotifier`.

 ## Setup for notifications